gokiburikin/gkbrkn_noita/README.md

 - **Passive Recharge**: Wands recharge while holstered.
 - **Persistent Gold**: Gold nuggets no longer despawn.
 - **Quick Swap (WIP)**: Use alt-fire to switch between hotbars.
-- **Random Start**: Options to start runs with random wands, perks, flasks, cape colours, and health.
 - **Show Badges**: Show selected game mode options as UI icons.
 - **Show FPS**: Add an FPS counter.
 - **Spell Slot Machine**: Add a slot machine that you can buy spells from in the Holy Mountain.